 Saving for 12 weeks is long enough to have created a new “normal” for yourself and for your spending.
 You’ve adjusted to the new budget, and you’ve hit your goal.
 Now what?

 Saving up $1000 is pretty easy if you have a plan and break it into manageable chunks.
-These tips to save money and printable worksheets will help to get your savings on schedule.
+This $1000 savings challenge printable will help to get your savings on schedule.
 Once you’re on track, you’ll find it easier every day to keep going until you hit your goal!

 Bonus: When Should I use my Emergency Fund?